-Busy Code introduces kids (6-13) to coding and teaches them the fundamentals of how to create, run and debug simple programs.
+Busy Code introduces kids (6-13) to coding.
+They will learn fundamentals of how to create, run and debug simple programs.
 In other words they can have lots of fun making Busy Things' Beard Man walk and dance!

 Tutorials – simple and fun - introducing new programming concepts step by step.